isomerpages/imh-ac/_resources-editing/Community Resources (Editing)/Sports.md

 <p></p>
 </td>
 <td rowspan="1" colspan="1">
-<p>BazGym Gymnastics School includes programs for children with special needs,
+<p>BazGym Gymnastics School includes programs for children with special needs.</p>
-such as their PhysioGym program.</p>
 <p></p>
-<p>The PhysioGym program is specially designed for individuals with special
+<p>Their PhysioGym program is specially designed for individuals with special
 needs.
 This program is also conducted at various schools, including Pathlight School, Eden School, Grace Orchard School, Rainbow Centre and AWWA.</p>
 </td>